e82eric/SimpleWindowManager/README.md

 | ALT+A         | Toggle mode where all windows that match a filter are added to the current workspace |
 | ALT+Z         | Toggle mode where all windows are added to current workspace |

-Tile Layout
+## Tile Layout

 https://user-images.githubusercontent.com/811029/196359396-70a04129-12e9-4ff3-8ef4-2f8f8a10c90a.mp4

-Monacle Layout
+## Monacle Layout

 https://user-images.githubusercontent.com/811029/196359466-7dc2b2d1-75a7-4eb8-8fd7-f9d18356ecd9.mp4

-Deck Layout
+## Deck Layout

 https://user-images.githubusercontent.com/811029/196359506-d070da87-9949-45de-a045-3a8254fdd4c0.mp4

-Multiple Workspaces
+### Multiple Workspaces

 https://user-images.githubusercontent.com/811029/196359562-a419c46f-ecd6-43f6-9deb-5f10eb2f231d.mp4

-Menus
+## Menus
+Below is an example workflow using the Programs Menu (Alt-P) to open VS Code and then using the same menu to open notepad, then  the List Processes Menu (Super-9) to kill the notepad process, and then the List Windows Menu (Alt-Space) to find the NeoVim window switch to that workspace.
+The definitions for these windows are included in the sample config,  adding custom workflow using menus is intended to be easy using shell commands or custom c functions.

 https://user-images.githubusercontent.com/811029/218302288-3829d11d-67af-411c-8c8d-f174193583b9.mp4

-Scratch Windows
+## Scratch Windows
+Below is an example workflow using a scratch terminal defined as the NeoVim terminal with powershell running inside of it to quickly toggle the terminal generate a new guid and copy it into a editor

 https://user-images.githubusercontent.com/811029/218302270-1b8a65aa-1bd2-44a8-b023-62557ad45c55.mp4

-Move windows between workspaces
+## Moving windows between workspaces

 https://user-images.githubusercontent.com/811029/196359630-66a98674-c604-4a3a-959c-f85b0aed9d8c.mp4

-Multiple Monitors
+## Multiple Monitors

 https://user-images.githubusercontent.com/811029/196359680-c7d45b94-3edc-409f-97f8-715abe833925.mp4